A young child and therapist inside a therapy room, using a visual aid to support Positive Behaviour Support goals under NDIS.

 To understand how PBS differs from other approaches, here’s a quick guide on the difference between PBS and ABA therapy.

-Children and a group of therapists sitting at a table, engaged in conversation during a Positive Behaviour Support group activity in a Liverpool clinic.Helping NDIS families with Positive Behaviour Support (PBS) requires a thoughtful, personalised process.
+Children and a group of therapists sitting at a table, engaged in conversation during a Positive Behaviour Support group activity in a Liverpool clinic.Our Positive Behaviour Support programs in Liverpool are NDIS-compliant and delivered by certified behaviour practitioners.
 At daar, we begin by speaking with you and reviewing referral information to understand the behavioural concerns you're facing.
 From there, we ensure fidelity of implementation—this means crafting comprehensive PBS plans tailored to each person’s unique needs, environment, and goals.

 We proudly serve families in Liverpool, Casula, Lurnea, Prestons, Moorebank, Chipping Norton, Miller, Ashcroft, Cartwright, Green Valley, Busby, Bonnyrigg, Hoxton Park, Wattle Grove, Warwick Farm, Cabramatta, Mount Pritchard, Glenfield, Edmondson Park, Ingleburn, and Middleton Grange.